sunilha/evchargers/README.md

-### Opportunity for EV Fast Charging Station
+### Where to set up new EV Fast Charging Station

-**Author**

 #### Executive summary

-#### Rationale
 There is significant growth in EV vehicle adaptation over the last few years.
-However the growth of EV charging infrastructure comparatively low.
-EV adaption is mostly limited to cities, lack of EV charging infrastructure is one of major factors.
+However, the growth of EV charging infrastructure comparatively low.
+EV adaption is mostly limited to pocket areas, lack of EV charging infrastructure is one of major factor.
 So there is a sense of urgency to increase the pace of growth of EV Charging infrastructure.
 This opens a new avenue of business opportunities.

+#### Rationale
+EV Charging Stations are the fuel stations for EV Vehicles.
+There is a good amount of time involved in charging a EV vehicles.
+So while setting up new charging station it becomes important that we need to identify a location which make business sense, and it's available for wide range of users.

 #### Research Question
-EV Charging Stations are the fuel stations for EV Vehicles.
-There is a good amount of involved in charging a EV vehicles.
-So while setting up new charging station it becomes important that we need to identify a location which make business sense and make sure EV infrastructure not only limited to cities.
+Cluster the features which major role in identifying a good location to set up new charging station.

 #### Data Sources
 1. The dataset is limited to California only